 The West Coast Ocean Data Network is dedicated to increasing communication between state and federal agencies, tribes, universities, NGOs, and industry to leverage resources for new data collection, develop data best management practices, conduct trainings, and ensure compatibility of regional datasets.

-The Network is comprised of three working groups: Data, IT, and Outreach, each providing guidance on the Portal activities and making sure we are adopting current standards, compatible technologies, and communicating our mission and goals effectively.
+The Network is comprised of two working groups: a Coordination Team and a Development Team, each providing guidance on the Portal activities and making sure we are adopting current standards, compatible technologies, and communicating our mission and goals effectively.
 New participants are welcome!
 To participate, please visit the Network communication forum to join the community.

 In addition to the "Discover" web interface for data seekers, this portal provides several machine pathways for application developers to enable them to search and connect to the services and datasets published by network members.
 These pathways represent multiple ways that portal services can be integrated into local tools, and thereby enable smaller projects to benefit from the published contributions of the wider network.